 Lady in her Own Right.
 A Novel.
 By WESTLAND MARSTON.
-Cambridge: Macmillan and Co.; and 23, Henrietta Street, Covent Garden, London.
+Cambridge: MacMillan and Co.; and 23, Henrietta Street, Covent Garden, London.

 Now Ready, in cloth, price 4s.
 6d.

-My First Journal; A Book IVI for the Young.
-By GEORGIANA M. CRAIK, Author of "Riverston," "Lost and Won,"
+My First Journal; A Book CRAIK, Author of "Riverston," "Lost and Won,"